Farhads Page

 Why am I here?

 This is a simple webpage that I created and I'll gradually update.
-Generally I will write my intresting thoughts, anything that piques my curiosity and maybe even my elaborations on my experiences in particular conditions.
+Generally I will write my interesting thoughts, anything that piques my curiosity and maybe even my elaborations on my experiences in particular conditions.